jonaprieto/logic-cm0845/lab2/README.md

 Forall (Var 2) (Exists (Var 1) (And (Pred 0 [Var 2]) (Not (Pred 0 [Var 1]))))
 ```

-The context-free grammar for FOL is given on the file `FOL.hs` for the
+You can write whatever formula in FOL follows the grammar given on the file `FOL.hs`:
-language:

 ```Haskell
 -- A term in First-Order Logic